ghoshanimesh/Car-Race-Game/README.md

 # Car-Race-Game
-A Car Racing game made with Javascript and JQueryUI
+A Car Racing game made with Javascript and JQuery